Welcome to the

 An estimated one (1) gallon of low Sulphur fuel oil can be reclaimed from every 10 pounds of mixed waste plastic collected in a safe and eco-friendly manner.
 The oil is converted within the process to Syngas used to fuel turbine generators that generate power, before it ends up in a landfill or worse, on a far off tropical island beach.

 This is just one part of our proposed well-orchestrated and combined strategy to address the ocean issues.
-We welcome your exploring others on this site and thank you in advance for your support once we launch our FundRazr crowdfunding campaign.
+We welcome your exploring this site and thank you in advance for your support.

 Although The CBO Foundation is a privately funded non-profit, it welcomes and accepts private BitCoin crypto-currency donations from our friends, grants and offers program sponsorships to help fund its awareness